The Wörld Is Yours Tour

 The Wörld Is Yours Tour was a tour performed by the heavy metal band Motörhead in support of their album, The Wörld Is Yours.
-During the tour Motorhead took part in opening for the Foo Fighters and Judas Priest, during their Wasting Light Tour and Epitaph World Tour respectively.
+During the tour Motörhead took part in opening for the Foo Fighters and Judas Priest, during their Wasting Light Tour and Epitaph World Tour respectively.
 During the tour, the band would take part Gigantour, the heavy metal music festival organized by Megadeth's Dave Mustaine.

-Former Guns 'N' Roses bassist Duff McKagan spoke highly of supporting the band in Germany with his band Loaded, saying that: "If you are a rock band of Loaded‘s size and ilk, playing Germany with Motorhead is like making it to The Show when you get called up to the major leagues in baseball.
+Former Guns 'N' Roses bassist Duff McKagan spoke highly of supporting the band in Germany with his band Loaded, saying that: "If you are a rock band of Loaded‘s size and ilk, playing Germany with Motörhead is like making it to The Show when you get called up to the major leagues in baseball.
 We have been “called up,” and even my wife and daughters from afar revere the great Lemmy, Phil Campbell and Mikkey Dee.